 Singletons.
-Consider a mechanism designer seeking to implement a game's best singleton, i.e., the strategy profile with the highest singleton leverage.
+In the following we will examine a mechanism designer seeking to implement a game's best singleton, i.e., the strategy profile with the highest singleton leverage.
 Dually, a malicious designer attempts to find the profile of the largest malicious leverage.